qmk/qmk_firmware/keyboard/planck/PCB_GUIDE.md

 1. Install AVR GCC with your favorite package manager.
 2. Install [DFU-Programmer][dfu-prog].

+##Verify Your Installation
+1. Clone the following repository: https://github.com/jackhumbert/tmk_keyboard
+2. Open a Terminal and `cd` into `tmk_keyboard/keyboard/planck`
+3. Run `make`.
+This should output a lot of information about the build process.

 ## Using the built-in functions

 Here is a list of some of the functions avaiable from the command line: